 Indigenous Methodology in Practice

 Michelle Jacob, Corey Hodge, Mary James, and Sarah Augustine are working on a project to analyze the theory and methods that guide CNHC's work.

 Abstract: We draw from the interwoven liberation model proposed by Falcón and Jacob to critically examine our Center’s work process and product to articulate our unique indigenous methodology in practice.
 Our preliminary findings indicate that our indigenous methodology is guided by three principles: 1) understanding the importance of partnerships; 2) viewing our work in terms of building on existing strengths within campus and local tribal communities; 3) engaging in work that promotes a vision of academic excellence that has a “good spirit” and inspires all parties involved.

 Status of project: We presented our preliminary findings at a Research Roundtable at Heritage University in early Spring 2013.
 We presented our final findings at the Pacific Sociological Association Annual Meeting in March 2013.
 Our manuscript is currently under peer review at Societies Without Borders: Human Rights and the Social Sciences.

 Sustainable Food, Health & Culture

-CNHC student interns, Lupe Jimenez-Rios and Debra Whitefoot are working on a project about food and culture.
+CNHC student interns, Lupe Jimenez-Rios and Debra Whitefoot carried out a project about food and culture.

 Research question: What is the answer to better health within your culture?

-Status of project: Currently, the students are conducting a literature review and doing auto ethnography to analyze food practices, traditional culture, and social change.
-They will present their preliminary findings at a Research Roundtable at Heritage University in early Spring 2013.
+Status of project: The students conducted a literature review and engaged auto ethnography to analyze food practices, traditional culture, and social change.
+They presented their findings at a Research Roundtable at Heritage University and The Pacific Sociological Association in early Spring 2013.